xarkenz/mars-red/docs/mips/exceptions.md

   Or, if there is no instruction at location `0x80000180`, MARS will terminate the MIPS program with an appropriate error message by default.
 This address in the kernel text segment is the standard MIPS32 exception handler location.
-The only way to change it in MARS is to change the MIPS memory configuration through the *Settings → Memory Configuration* dialog.
+The only way to change it in MARS is to change the MIPS memory configuration through the *Settings→Memory Configuration* dialog.

 The following exception causes are used by MARS: